What is Obsessive-Compulsive Disorder and OCD Therapy?

 - Group therapy for OCD – group therapy takes place with a wider group of patients, who are all going through similar issues to you or who also have OCD.
 This therapy allows you to share your experiences and receive support from others

 - Family therapy for OCD – OCD doesn’t just affect you; it can also have a negative effect on your family or loved ones.
-Family therapy takes place with you and those who are closest to you.
+Family OCD therapy takes place with you and those who are closest to you.
 It allows you to have an open conversation with your loved ones and decide on ways you can support each other moving forwards

 What are the common OCD symptoms?

-Examples of OCD obsessions include:
+Some examples of obsessions include:

-- Overwhelming fear of germs or contamination
+- Intense fear of germs or contamination

-- Intrusive sexual thoughts
+- Intrusive thoughts of a sexual nature

 Examples of OCD compulsions include: